Important Things to Remember

 Instead of saying "I have five years of experience in project management," say:

 "I noticed your team is growing quickly.
-At my last company, I created the tracking process that kept our weekly meetings from running late, saving leaders 10 hours every month.
+At my last company, I created the tracking process that kept our weekly meetings from running over, saving leaders 10 hours every month.
 I can set up something similar for you."

 Stop Begging for Attention, Start Proposing a Partnership.